Transfer OL Polgar commits to Missouri - NewsBreak

 Transfer OL Polgar commits to Missouri

 Buffalo transfer center Bence Polgar committed to Missouri, he announced via Twitter on Friday.
-Polgar started 11 games at center for the Bulls in the 2021 season.

-Polgar entered the transfer portal Wednesday and had offers from Missouri, Kent State, UMass, Western Michigan and Coastal Carolina, per his Twitter.

-"I am very excited for this next chapter," Polgar said in a statement when he entered the transfer portal, "and I wish at UB nothing but success."
+Polgar started...www.thepress.net

+Buffalo transfer center Bence Polgar committed to Missouri, he announced via Twitter on Friday.
+Polgar started...www.thepress.net

 Comments / 0